 You can go further into transparency and break down the importance of their roles and goals with an explanatory video for each employee and department.

 We mentioned the importance of writing down and visualizing your goals to improve teamwork effectiveness.

 Using Kanban-style boards, you can organize your project by assigning tasks to team members, setting deadlines, and enabling communication between all team members, management, and stakeholders.

-While each organization member is focused primarily on their tasks, they can see their co-workers’ progress and consult with them at any moment.
+While each organization member is focused primarily on their tasks, they can see their co-workers’ progress and consult with them anytime.

-While your team members should know what’s going on, it is important that they understand how it’s going on.
-For example, a marketing team member’s main focus is creating good content or driving traffic to your site.
+While your team members should know what’s happening, they must understand how it’s going on.
+For example, a marketing team member’s primary focus is creating good content or driving traffic to your site.

-However, if they want to be truly good at their job, they have to understand what goes into turning an idea into a deliverable product.
+However, to be truly good at their job, they must understand what turns an idea into a deliverable product.

-Depending on the industry and project, these roadmaps can be presented in a timeline view, swimlane view, and master overview.
+Depending on the industry type and project, one can present these roadmaps in a timeline view, Swimlane view, and master overview.